 FAMILY-FRIENDLY FESTIVAL SPIRIT / EXPECTATIONS

 1. All adults who attend are asked, while enjoying the day, to please set an example for our youth and engage in responsible, family-friendly behavior.

 2. Patrons may bring coolers into the park, but bottles are not allowed, to protect the children and others from broken glass.

 3. If you are 21 or older and drink alcohol, please drink responsibly.

 4. Please keep all alcoholic beverages in the concert lawn area, not in the art market and children's area.

 5. Underaged drinkers may face arrest.
 There will be increased security on festival grounds for the 2017 and future events.

 6. The day can also be a fun day for families who own pets.
 Pets are welcomed.
 Please keep them on a leash for their and others' protection.

 SPECIAL THANK YOUs

-The Ferdinand Folk Festival committee extends a heartfelt thank you to Marc Steczyk who, in collaboration with community volunteers for the first seven years has been instrumental in helping to build a successful festival.
+The Ferdinand Folk Festival volunteer group extends a heartfelt thank you to former town manager Marc Steczyk who, in collaboration with community volunteers for the first seven years, was instrumental in helping to build a successful festival.
 His labors, dedication, and commitment to excellence have helped to set a high standard.
 We wish him well in his leadership roles at the nearby Lincoln Amphitheatre in Spencer County and in the restoration/renovation of the historic Astra Theatre on the Square in Jasper, the seat of Dubois County.
 Marc's devotion to providing and marketing venues for live music and the arts in the area is greatly appreciated.